So you need a proper 4x4? Not an overgrown grocery getter…

 Best off-road 4x4 – Toyota Land Cruiser

 The Toyota Land Cruiser might not have been the first off-roader, but it's built a legendary global reputation as the car to have if you need to cross jungles or escape an active warzone.
 The latest model embraces a retro design with squared-off panels and upright styling, but its grippy four-wheel-drive system and grunty diesel engine are broadly similar to older Land Cruisers.
 It isn't quite as refined as posher rivals on this list but it's pretty much unstoppable off road.
+Prices are steep but Land Cruisers are known to hold onto their value reasonably well over time.

 Shop used Toyota cars for sale or read our Toyota reviews

-Best small 4x4 – Suzuki Ignis
+Best small 4x4 – Suzuki e Vitara

 Most reliable 4x4 – Toyota RAV4